Mask Making Basics

-The best way to paint the mask is with airbrush dyes, either painted or airbrushed.
+The best way to paint the mask is with airbrush dyes, either

 If you're lazy and cheap like me you can use any brand of acrylic or latex-rubber based paint.
 Most colors of acrylic paints will flake off if the mask is handled too much.
 Special paints designed for latex masks are available.
 You can also paint it with RMG, Rubber Mask Greasepaint.

 To make hair, use a wig (which is usually too small), glue on crepe wool, or punch in animal hair.
 The crepe wool is available from Special Effect Supply.